kubevela/kubevela/docs/design.md

 Instead of creating a in-house "application CRD", KubeVela adopts [Open Application Model (OAM)](https://github.com/oam-dev/spec) as its application definition, since OAM:
 1. defines micro-services application by default.
 2. models day 2 operations as part of the application (i.e. `Application Traits`).
-2. Is highly extensible: every workload and trait in OAM is a independent definition, no abstraction or capability lock-in.
+2. is highly extensible: every workload and trait in OAM is a independent definition, no abstraction or capability lock-in.

 ### 2. Capability Oriented Architecture

-To enable platform builders use KubeVela as the extensible "PaaS core", KubeVela intends to make its every capability a standalone "plug-in".
+To enable platform builders use KubeVela to create their own application platforms in an easy and Kubernetes native approach, KubeVela intends to make its every capability a standalone "plug-in".

 ![alt](../resources/coa.png)